ajthakare/cmpe273-ResearchPaper/README.md

 This is how the simple Viewstamped Replication protocol handles primary change.

+### Contributions by Team Members

+##### Ajinkya Thakare

+- Explored and explained introduction of Viewstamped Replication protocol
+- Explained fault-tolerance handling in the protocol and it's limitations in real world scenarios
+- Researched the uses of protocol in distributed applications
+- Played an active role in Q&A session after presentation

+##### Akshay Jaiswal

+- Researched the purpose and workings of the view change protocol in Viewstamped replication.
+- Understood and explained view change protocol with a simple example.
+- During the presentation explained the following points:
+i.
+Need of view change.
+ii.
+Why view change happens.
+iii.
+How a new leader is elected iv.
+How the view change happens.
+v.
+Result of view change.
+- Actively participated in Q&A session during presentation

+##### Sarthak Sinhgal

+- Researched the structure of replica node in an ensemble/cluster
+- During the presentation, discussed the anatomy of replica and explained the following components -
+i.
+Op-Log
+ii.
+Op-num
+iii.
+Commit-Num
+iv.
+View-num
+v.
+Primary field
+vi.
+Status
+vii.
+Config field
+viii.
+Client-table
+- Played an active role in Q&A session after presentation

+##### Shashank Singh

+- Understood and explained the normal functioning of Viewstamped Replication protocol
+- Explained the process of client's request handling by primary and how primary forwards the request to and accepts replies back from replicas.
+- Explained heartbeat detection in the system.
+- Actively participated in the Q&A session during presentation

 ### Reference Materials

 - Viewstamped Replication - Orignal (1988) [link here](./Reference_Material/viewstamped-replication.pdf)